stephaneVercouillieBMID/slate/source/v2/confirm.html.md

 You MUST validate the ID Token in the Token Response in the following manner:

 <ol>
   <li>As the ID Token is a Nested JWT object, you will have to decrypt and verify it using the keys and algorithms that you specified when registering your project in the <a href="#Onboarding" target="blank">itsme® B2B portal</a>.
-The process of decryption and signature validation is described in <a href="https://belgianmobileid.github.io/slate/jose#4-3-decrypting" target="blank">section 4.3</a> of the JOSE specifications.<br>If the ID Token is not encrypted, you SHOULD reject it.</br></li>
+The process of decryption and signature validation is described in on.<br>If the ID Token is not encrypted, you SHOULD reject it.</br></li>
   <li>The Issuer identifier for itsme® (which is obtained by using the key <i>"issuer"</i> in the <a href="#OpenIDConfig" target="blank">itsme® Discovery document</a>) MUST exactly match the value of the <i>"iss"</i> claim.</li>
   <li>You MUST validate that the <i>"aud"</i> claim contains your <i>"client_id"</i> value registered in the <a href="#Onboarding" target="blank">itsme® B2B portal</a>.
 The ID Token MUST be rejected if the ID Token does not list the <i>"client_id"</i> as a valid audience.</li>
   <li>The current time MUST be before the time represented by the <i>"exp"</i> claim.</li>
-  <li>The <i>"nonce"</i> value is similar to the one provided in the Authentication Request, if specified.</li>
-  <li>If the User is already logged in your application, the <i>"sub"</i> value MUST match the one provided during the log in of the User.</li>
 </ol>

 If all the above verifications are successful, you can use the subject (<i>"sub"</i>) of the ID Token as the unique identifier of the corresponding User.